 What has been the greatest joy in your writing career?

 The pride I had in accomplishing a lifelong goal.
 Originally it was something I did for myself and my children.
 I wanted to leave a written legacy, I wanted my children to understand the deepest parts of me.

 But I was amazed at how well it was received.
 Every single person who reached out, le] a review, and expressed a connection to my story- gave me a joy and profound sense of purpose.

 How many times in your career have you experienced rejection?

 How did they shape you?
-In life I have experienced it several times, I learned that the hard times shape you.
+In life, I have experienced it several times, and I learned that the hard times shape you.
 Your character is built in the trials, you are shaped in the storm.
 Who are you when things get tough?
 It says a lot about a person.
-Years of depression I learned to truly love myself and to know who I am.
+After years of depression, I learned to truly love myself and to know who I am.